reiryuki/Moto-Widget-Magisk-Module/README.md

 ## Installation Guide
 - Install this module via Magisk app or Recovery
 - Reboot
-- Open widget and choose any widget from Moto Widget

 ## Tested on
 - DotOS ROM Android 11 arm64